cakephp/docs/en/orm/behaviors/counter-cache.rst

     'through'          => 'CommentsArticles',
     'cascadeCallbacks' => true

-Also see :ref:`using-the-through-option` how to configure a custom join table
+Also see :ref:`using-the-through-option` how to configure a custom join table.

 The ``CommentsArticles`` is the name of the junction table classname.
 If you don't have it you should create it with the bake CLI tool.